openshift/enhancements/enhancements/machine-api/control-plane.md

 - Same approach but different details:
 The Control Plane controller scaling logic could be built atop machineSets just like a deployment uses replica sets.
 The scenarios to be supported in this proposal are very specific.
 The flexibility that managing machineSets would provide is not needed.
 The Control Plane is critical and we want to favour control over flexibility here, therefore this proposes an ad-hoc controller logic to avoid unnecessary layers of complexity.

-- Cluster Etcd Operator could develop the capabilities to manage and scale machines.
+- Cluster etcd Operator could develop the capabilities to manage and scale machines.
 However this would break multiple design boundaries:
-The Cluster Etcd Operator has the ability to manage Etcd members at Pod level without being necessarily tied to the lifecycle of Nodes or Machines.
+The Cluster etcd Operator has the ability to manage etcd members at Pod level without being necessarily tied to the lifecycle of Nodes or Machines.
 There are UPI environments where the Machine API is not running the Master instances.
-Nevertheless we want the Cluster Etcd Operator to manage the Etcd membership consistently there.
+Nevertheless we want the Cluster etcd Operator to manage the etcd membership consistently there.

 - Hive could develop the capabilities to manage and scale the Control Plane Machines.
 However this would leave multiple scenarios uncovered where the Control Plane Machines would remain "pets" and it won't satisfy multiple of the stories mentioned above.
 Instead this proposal provides a reasonable abstraction to guarantee a certain level of consistent behaviour that Hive can still leverage as it sees fit.